 The certificate program offers 11 required courses.
 This year the courses are provided in one series, offered from September through May.
 To earn a certificate, you must take all 11 classes.
-Staff members who wish to earn a STAR Program Certificate must complete the coursework in one or two years from the date they begin the course series.
+Staff members who wish to earn a STAR Program Certificate must attend all 11 classes in one or two years from the date they begin the course series.

 To register, visit the UCSB Learning Center website.
 Once you have logged in use the search box and type in STAR to view all 11 courses.

 For more information about Sponsored Projects training courses please send an e-mail to firstname.lastname@example.org

 1. Overview of Contract and Grant Administration (2 hours)

 This introductory course provides an overview of the administration of sponsored projects at UCSB and lays the foundation for later courses.
 Topics covered are campus research rankings, the Office of Research infrastructure and role, shared responsibilities, the general legal principles and policies that guide research activities, resources to help locate and secure extramural funding, and tools, such as the Office of Research website.

 2. Cost Principles and Cost Accounting Standards (2.5 hours)

 This course covers the primary federal regulation governing what costs may be included in proposal budgets and charged to contracts and grants: OMB Circulars A-21 and A-110, which now all fall under Uniform Guidance.

 This course provides an in-depth exploration of the components of a proposal budget, including salary and benefit costs, equipment, participant support, supplies, and indirect cost calculation.
 This course will also include interactive exercises for preparation of proposal budgets and Academic Titles and an overview of Academic employment titles.